-How does that help you?
+How does that help you in using Facebook in China and accessing Facebook in China?
 Well, if you connect to a UK server, you’ll be considered as an English user.
 Even if you’re in China.
 And in the UK, there’s no censorship… So you can access Facebook, Twitter, Instagram or any website you would normally be able to visit.
 All the geo-restricted content is now available with a VPN.
 You can also watch UK Netflix or the BBC.

 Bonus: A VPN improves your privacy and your security

-Now you know how to access Facebook in China.
+Now you know how to access Facebook in China and can now know how to go about accessing Facebook in China as well as using Facebook in China.
 But a VPN was primarily created to protect corporate data over the Internet.
 This protection covers two areas: Your privacy and your security.